There are two sorts of intellectual property right that are protected by legislation in Australia:

 A non-disclosure or confidentiality agreement is a legal contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access to or by third parties.
 It is a contract through which the parties agree not to disclose information covered by the agreement.
 Such an agreement is particularly important with discussions in relation to an unpatented invention where public disclosure of the invention cancels any options for patenting.
 The agreement must establish the purpose for the disclosure (eg. a recipient evaluating the confidential information to enable the parties to explore a commercial relationship) and state the particular project for which the confidential information is to be used thereby clearly defining the extent of the area to which the confidential information relates.

 Most importantly, where JCU staff are involved in discussions with outside parties such as potential collaborators in a commercialisation deal, use should be made of a non-disclosure or confidentiality agreement.
-JCU staff must approach the Innovation and Commercialisation (I&C) office if they are to be involved in confidential discussions so that an appropriate non-disclosure or confidentiality agreement can be drawn up.
+JCU staff must approach the Innovation and Commercialisation (I&C) team if they are to be involved in confidential discussions so that an appropriate non-disclosure or confidentiality agreement can be drawn up.
 Please note, these agreements cannot be executed by staff on behalf of JCU and requests for non-disclosure or confidentiality agreements must come through the I&C office within Research Services.

 Click here for an example Confidentiality agreement.